 Businesses with 50 or fewer employees may receive a one-time income tax credit equal to $1,000 per new job paying over $10 per hour.

 Heroes for Hire Credit

 A one-time $1,000 income tax credit for each recently deployed, and now discharged, unemployed veteran hired and a $2,000 income tax credit to recently deployed, and now discharged, unemployed veterans who start their own businesses.
-Employer must also meet the requirements of the Full Employment Act of 2011.
+The employer must also meet the requirements of the Full Employment Act of 2011.

 Work Opportunity Tax Credit (WOTC)

-The WOTC originally expired in 2015, but was extended to December 2019, for new employees hired on or after January 1, 2015.
-The program is a Federal tax credit available to employers who hire veterans and individuals from other eligible target groups with significant barriers to employment (service-connected disabilty veteran or someone who receives food stamp benefits).
+The WOTC originally expired in 2015 but was extended to December 2019, for new employees hired on or after January 1, 2015.
+The program is a Federal tax credit available to employers who hire veterans and individuals from other eligible target groups with significant barriers to employment (service-connected disabled veteran or someone who receives food stamp benefits).
 WOTC can reduce an employer's federal income tax liability by as much as $9,600 per veteran hired.
-For more information, visit the WOTC Summary, or the U.S. Department of Labor, Employement and Training Administration.
+For more information, visit the WOTC Summary, or the U.S. Department of Labor, Employment and Training Administration.

 The RAA grant funds eligible projects through the state Department of Transportation.
 Grants are awarded for eligible economic and industrial development projects that require, or could benefit from infrastructure improvements such as roadways or bridges.